kwant-project/kwant/doc/source/tutorial/tutorial2.rst

 For each lattice point, the corresponding site is then passed as the first argument to the function `onsite`.
-The values of any additional parameters, which can be used to alter the Hamiltonian matrix elements at a later stage, are specified later during the call to `solve`.
+The values of any additional parameters, which can be used to alter the Hamiltonian matrix elements at a later stage, are specified later during the call to `smatrix`.
 Note that we had to define `onsite`, as it is not possible to mix values and functions as in ``sys[...] = 4 * t + potential``.